vippsas/vipps-developers/vipps-getting-started.md

 | `resource`                  | For the product for which token has been issued. |
 | `access_token`              | The actual access token that needs to be used in `Authorization` request header. |

-**Please note:** The access token is valid for 1 hour in MT (Merchant Test) and 24 hours in Production.
+**Please note:** The access token is valid for 1 hour in the test environment and 24 hours in the production environment.
 To be sure that you are using correct time please use `expires_in` or `expires_on`.

-Example of an error response body (formatted for readability):
+This is an example of an error caused by mixing the API keys for test and production (formatted for readability):

 ```json
 {